vfarcic/devops24/manuscript/06-jenkins-setup.md

 cat .vagrant/machines/docker-build/virtualbox/private_key
 ```

-Please copy the output, go back to Jenkins UI, and paste it to the *Key* field.
+Please copy the output, go back to Jenkins UI, and paste it into the *Key* field.
 Type *docker-build* as the *ID*, and click the *Add* button.

 The credentials are generated and we are back in the agent configuration screen.
-However, Jenkins did not pick the newly credentials automatically, we we'll need to select *vagrant* in the *Credentials* drop-down list.
-Finally, since we used a private key, we'll skip verification by selecting *Not verifying Verification Strategy* as the *Host Key Verification Strategy*.
+However, Jenkins did not pick the newly credentials automatically, so we'll need to select *vagrant* in the *Credentials* drop-down list.
+Finally, since we used the private key, we'll skip verification by selecting *Not verifying Verification Strategy* as the *Host Key Verification Strategy*.

 ![Figure 6-TODO: Jenkins node/agent configuration screen](images/ch06/jenkins-node-config.png)